 Minimal Impact on Network Traffic

-QuantaStor is extremely efficient and has minimal impact on system performance.
-Once the DR policy has been established, it only replicates changes to the data set minimizing the impact on a network.
-All data going across the wire is compressed to minimize network bandwidth utilization, and it is fully encrypted for maximum data security.
+QuantaStor’s replication system is highly efficient with minimal impact on system performance.
+Once a remote-replication policy has been established, it only replicates changes (deltas) so as to minimize network utilization and replication speed.
+All data transfers are compressed and fully encrypted for maximum data security.

-Once a storage grid is established, any appliance can be a DR site for any other appliance as long as there is sufficient capacity available.
+Once a storage grid is established, any appliance can be a DR site for any other appliance as long as there is sufficient Storage Pool capacity available.
 The replication policy is not limited to only one replica.
-A single appliance can replicate to multiple appliances across the world for maximum protection.
+A single appliance can replicate to multiple appliances via N-way replication for maximum protection.

 File Protection with Snapshots

-QuantaStor's DR technology utilizes snapshots to create a copy of selected volumes and network shares from a primary to secondary appliance at a DR site.
-The configuration is managed by a user defined policy engine which dictates how often a copy is updated and how many prior snapshot copies of the data are retained.
+QuantaStor's DR technology utilizes snapshots to create a copy of selected storage volumes and network shares from a primary to secondary appliance at a DR site.
+The configuration is managed by a user-defined policy engine that dictates how often a snapshot copy is updated and how many prior snapshot copies of the data are retained.
 Snapshots provide a way to recover corrupted, modified or deleted files.
 They return the primary system to a point-in-time copy by automatically maintaining a history of all saved snapshots.